tsgates/arch-wiki-markdown/wiki/CUPS.md

 print tasks, etc. The default username is the one assigned in the sys group, or root.
 Other admin groups (e.g. lpadmin or printadmin) may be added to the SystemGroup line in /etc/cups/cups-files.conf (you might have to add this line).

+     # Administrator user group, used to match @SYSTEM in cupsd.conf policy rules...
+    SystemGroup sys root
+    SystemGroup printadmin

+Create the group[s] (man groupadd)

+    # groupadd printadmin
+    # groupadd lp

+and add the users to the group(s) (man gpasswd).

+    # gpasswd -a username printadmin       # for printer administration
+    # gpasswd -a username lp               # for printing priviledges

-See these instructions at cups.org.
-You might also want to read this post.
-Create the group[s] (man groupadd) and add the group[s] to users (man usermod). cupsd must be restarted and the user must re-login for these changes to take affect.
+The cupsd daemon must be restarted and the user must re-login for these changes to take affect.

+    # systemctl restart cupsd.service

 If the root account has been locked (i.e. when using sudo), it is not possible to log in the CUPS administration interface with the default username (root) and password.
-Follow the instructions above to add other users as cups administrators.
+Read this post to see how one user dealt with this issue.
+The above instructions, though, ought to be sufficient for this situation.

+Refer to the full cups documentation for further details.

 Remote access to web interface